-During the time of Marx’s writing, 19th century Germany saw some social and economic major changes which he witnessed.
-This included the increase in urbanization and slums.
-He saw how much of the working class lived in great poverty while a minority of capitalists lived in material comfort.
-He saw major increases in industrialization which, among many things, led to devaluation of labour and workers.
-Marx’s attempt was to try and explain why all this was happening, which laid the groundwork for his political theories.
-Marx claimed that in modern times (by which he meant at the time of his own writing in the 19th century) there were new classes, new conditions of oppression, and new forms of struggle.
-He referred to this time as the “epoch of the bourgeois,” a time that was unique in that it simplified class antagonisms.
-Society, witnessed Marx, was split up into two classes directly in opposition of each other: the bourgeois and proletariat.
+During the time of Marx’s writing, nineteenth-century Germany underwent social and economic change, which included an increase in urbanization and slums.
+Marx witnessed the working class living in poverty while a minority of capitalists lived in material comfort and often at the former’s expense.
+Major developments in industrialization led to the devaluation of labor and workers.
+Marx’s wanted to explain why this was the case and this laid the groundwork for his political theories.
+He stated that in his time there were new classes, new conditions of oppression, and new forms of struggle present.
+It was an era he referred to as the “epoch of the bourgeois” which was unique in how it simplified class antagonisms: society was split into two classes in opposition to each other, the bourgeois and the proletariat.

 During the industrial revolution (1750-1850) the bourgeois had become the economic ruling class who owned the means of production such as capital and land.
 They also controlled the means of coercion such as the armed forces, legal system, police, and prison system.
 The bourgeois owned all the products created by the proletarians.
 The goal was to preserve and produce capital to ensure the perpetuation of their economic supremacy.